doxeylab/learn-genomics-in-linux/task3/README.md

 ### Extracting regions of interest

-Next, suppose are interested in extracting the promoter of the "trp operon".
+Next, suppose you are interested in extracting the promoter of the "trp operon".
 See [here](https://en.wikipedia.org/wiki/Trp_operon) for some background information.
 The trp operon regulatory sequences (operator and promoter) can be found upstream of the <b>trpE</b> gene.
 These regions are not in the annotations files so you will need to locate them yourself.

 First, let's see where the trpE gene is located in the genome: